 Visa (V) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the global payments processor had gained 1.4% over the past month, lagging the Business Services sector's gain of 2.98% and the S&P 500's gain of 1.51% in that time.
+Prior to today's trading, shares of the global payments processor had gained 3.66% over the past month.
+This has outpaced the Business Services sector's gain of 2.8% and the S&P 500's gain of 1.82% in that time.

-V will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.47, up 13.08% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $6.06 billion, up 10.02% from the year-ago period.
+Investors will be hoping for strength from V as it approaches its next earnings release.
+The company is expected to report EPS of $1.46, up 12.31% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $6.06 billion, up 10% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for V. These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for V. Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.11% lower.
-V currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.14% lower within the past month.
+V is currently a Zacks Rank #3 (Hold).

-Investors should also note V's current valuation metrics, including its Forward P/E ratio of 29.37.
-Its industry sports an average Forward P/E of 24.47, so we one might conclude that V is trading at a premium comparatively.
+In terms of valuation, V is currently trading at a Forward P/E ratio of 30.01.
+For comparison, its industry has an average Forward P/E of 24.78, which means V is trading at a premium to the group.

 Click to get this free report